marymar/vue-harry-potter-quiz-workshop/workshop-steps/step3.md

 # Step 3: Using the Quiz data

 Beside the movie data we need also the quiz data with the movie clip and the choices which movie it is actually.
-This data we will get from a JSON (Javascript Object Notation).
-JSON is the description of an Object in more Human readable way.
+This data we will get from a JSON (Javascript Object Notation) file.
+JSON is the description of an Object in a more Human readable way.
 It is mainly used to transfer information between systems. https://en.wikipedia.org/wiki/JSON

 It contains a list (array) of question.
-Each question contains 4 different numbers, which matches to the movies we are going to provide as labels to the buttons of choices.
+Each question contains 4 different numbers, which matches to the movies we are going to provide as labels to the buttons of answer choices.
 It also contains the correct answer and furthermore the movie scene as link to the giphy image, which has to be guessed.

 ```json